Introduction

 Harvest and Storage

 Fruit should be harvested by clipping them off with sharp shears when the outside color is a glossy purple, the fruit is firm and before the seed changes color.
 Soft fruit, loss of glossy color and dark colored seed are signs of over-maturity.
 Harvest fruit as they mature to ensure continued fruit set.
 Fruit can be stored up to 10 days at 50-54ºF and 90-95% relative humidity.
-Eggplant are susceptible to chilling injury if held in temperatures that are too cold.
+Eggplants are susceptible to chilling injury if held in temperatures that are too cold.